han41858/angular-ko/aio/content/guide/architecture-next-steps.md

 * [Building and serving](guide/build): Learn to define different build and proxy server configurations for your project, such as development, staging, and production.

-* [npm packages](guide/npm-packages): The Angular Framework, Angular CLI, and components used by Angular applications are packaged as [npm](https://docs.npmjs.com/) packages and distributed via the npm registry.
+* [npm packages](guide/npm-packages): The Angular Framework, Angular CLI, and components used by Angular applications are packaged as [npm](https://docs.npmjs.com/) packages and distributed using the npm registry.
 The Angular CLI creates a default `package.json` file, which specifies a starter set of packages that work well together and jointly support many common application scenarios.

 * [TypeScript configuration](guide/typescript-configuration): TypeScript is the primary language for Angular application development.

-* [Browser support](guide/browser-support): Make your apps compatible across a wide range of browsers.
+* [Browser support](guide/browser-support): Make your applications compatible across a wide range of browsers.
 -->
 * [워크스페이스와 파일 구조](guide/file-structure): Angular의 워크스페이스와 프로젝트 파일 구조에 대해 알아보세요.